 The Shri Guru Ravidass Sabha is a Dalit religious institution.
 Photo courtesy of Anita Lal.

 Primary Investigators: Dr. Anne Murphy (UBC) and Dr. Suraj Yengde (Harvard)

 Additional Academic Partner: South Asian Studies Institute, University of the Fraser Valley

-Supported by a Social Sciences and Humanities Research Council (SSHRC) Partnership Engage grant and the Poetic Justice Foundation, with additional support from the Dr. Hari Sharma Foundation and the Centre for India and South Asia Research (UBC).
+Supported by a Social Sciences and Humanities Research Council (SSHRC) Partnership Engage grant, with additional support from the Dr. Hari Sharma Foundation and the Centre for India and South Asia Research (UBC).